tboudreaux/GridFire/docs/static/mainpage.md

 - The initial energy in the system in ergs (`NetIn::energy`)

 >**Note:** It is often useful to set `NetIn::dt0` to something *very* small and
->let an iterative timestepper push the timestep up.
+>let an iterative time stepper push the timestep up.
 Often for main sequence
 >burning I use ~1e-12 for dt0

 >**Note:** The composition must be a `fourdst::composition::Composition`
 >object.
-This is made avalible through the `foursdt` library and the
+This is made available through the `foursdt` library and the
 >`fourdst/composition/Composition.h` header. `fourdst` is installed
 >automatically with GridFire